krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of Goertzel filter bank for sparse FFT in CUDA

 ## Day 79
-- Implementation of FFT algorithm comparisonsm in CUDA
+- Implementation of comparisons of FFT algorithm for 1D signals in CUDA